MBarc/Herupa-DiscordBot/README.md

   - [ ] Sends a random facts about any animal, could be specified.
 The facts could be nsfw if specified.
   - [ ] Will take either the scientific name or the common name as an argument.

-- [ ] Rock, Paper, Scissors:
+- [ X Rock, Paper, Scissors:
   - Usage: $rps <user's_choice>
-  - [ ] Herupa will randomly pick between rock, paper, or scissors and send it in the channel prompted.
+  - [X] Herupa will randomly pick between rock, paper, or scissors and send it in the channel prompted.

-- [ ] Coin Flip:
+- [X] Coin Flip:
   - Usage: $flip <user's_choice>
   - Herupa will randomly pick between heads and tails and let the user know if their <user's_choice> was correct.

-- [ ] Assign:
+- [X] Assign:
   - Usage: $assign <server_role>
   - Herupa will assign the author the given <role>.